irfanradarma/94870/FinalProject.md

 ## Project Structure
 I wish to express this idea through the introduction of a fictional character (named Jack) who has the characteristic of a typical Pittsburgh citizen.
 I will use Jack in the story to make a comparison between his life as a regular Pittsburger and as a digital nomad in Bali.

 The structure I have used here tries to adhere to the textbook, which divides it into three parts: setup, conflict, and resolution.
-In the setup section, I want to present the average Pittsburgh income and living expense data taht I obtained from livingcost.org.
+In the setup section, I want to present the average Pittsburgh income and living expense data that I obtained from [livingcost.org](https://livingcost.org/cost/united-states/pa/pittsburgh).
 Furthermore, I do not use or process data to create a visual in the conflict section.
 The conflict I wish to depict is tied to general reality about Jack's monotonous life cycle (Work-Save-Travel-Repeat).
-Jack then found a solution to that by becoming a digital nomad in Bali, a destination he ad always longed to visit.
-In the resolution part, I will show a comparison of living expenses data in Pittsburgh and Bali that I got from numbeo.com.
+Jack then found a solution to that by becoming a digital nomad in Bali, a destination he had always longed to visit.
+In the resolution part, I will show a comparison of living expenses data in Pittsburgh and Bali that I got from [numbeo.com](https://www.numbeo.com/cost-of-living/compare_cities.jsp?country1=Indonesia&city1=Bali&country2=United+States&city2=Pittsburgh%2C+PA&displayCurrency=USD).
 I will try to make graphs out of these comparisons.
 Then, at the end, I will compare Jack's life being in Pittsburgh and Bali using photographs from unsplash.com.
 The final structured is closed bby a call to action, particularly, "Be like Jack!
 Because why not?"

 In the following sections, I will try to illustrate some ideas for each of the substructures I mention above.